-Also known as Rama IX, Bhumidol Adulyadej was born on December 5, 1927 in Mount Auburn Hospital in Cambridge, Massachusetts USA.
-He was predestined to take the helm of the country, since he was the younger son of HRH Prince Mahidol Aduljadej and HRH Princess Srinagarindra.
-He is the ninth consecutive monarch in the Chakri Dynasty which dates back to 1782.
-This royal descendant was educated at the most prestigious schools worldwide, ranging from Massachusetts' Harvard University to Bangkok's Mater Dei school and Switzerland's Ecole Nouvelle de la Suisse Romande.
-As a ruler, Bhumidol Adulyadej has earned prraise for a social-economic theory of self-sufficiency.
-He has also given numerous donations to various projects in Thailand, in areas including agriculture, environment, public health, occupational promotion, water resources, communications and public welfare.
-Commemorations of Bhumibol's contributions to Thailand are ever-present in the Thai media.
-The King of Thailand is respected and revered on nearly God-like levels by the Thai people., as well as he is legally considered "inviolable", i.e., an offense against the dignity of the monarch may be punished.
+During his life, Adulyadej was the longest-reigning monarch in Thailand's history and the longest-serving current monarch/head of state in the world.
+He reigned 70 consecutive years after being crowned on June 9, 1946.
+He is the ninth consecutive monarch in the Chakri Dynasty, which dates back to 1782.
+As a ruler, Bhumibol earned praise for a social-economic theory of self-sufficiency, and he gave numerous donations to various projects in Thailand, in areas including agriculture, environment, public health, occupational promotion, water resources, communications, and public welfare.
+The King of Thailand is respected and revered on nearly God-like levels by the Thai people, and he is legally considered "inviolable" (i.e., an offense against the dignity of the monarch may be punished).

-Bhumidol Adulyadej's $30 billion net worth comes from a wide variety of lucrative business interestes.
-First, through the Crown Property Bureau (CPB) King Adulyadej owns 3300 acres of real estate in central Bangkok as well as 13,200 acres of country land and property.
-Next, the King owns a 32% stake in Siam Cement.
-This stake alone is worth an estimated $13 billion.
-Next, the King owns 23% of Siam Commercial Bank – the largest bank in Thailand.
-He also owns stakes in an insurance company, the Shin Corporation – a conglomerate of telecommunication, media, aviation, advertising and finance companies.
+Bhumibol's $30 billion net worth came from a wide variety of lucrative business interests.
+First, through the Crown Property Bureau (CPB).
+Adulyadej owned 3300 acres of real estate in central Bangkok as well as 13,200 acres of country land and property.
+Next, the King owned a 32% stake in Siam Cement; this stake alone is worth an estimated $13 billion.
+He also owned 23% of Siam Commercial Bank (the largest bank in Thailand) as well as stakes in an insurance company, the Shin Corporation – a conglomerate of telecommunication, media, aviation, advertising and finance companies.